 Once the portfolio procurement strategy and design has been approved by GSOC, the Company employs a variety of methods for securing the best possible deal under existing market conditions.
 Cascade employs a bidding process when procuring Fixed physical, Indexed Spot physical, as well as financial swaps used to hedge the price of index based physical supplies.
-In the bidding process we alert a minimum of three suppliers and/or financial counterparties of the specific gas supply transactions Cascade plans to fill.
+In the bidding process, we alert a minimum of three suppliers and/or financial counterparties of the specific gas supply transactions Cascade plans to fill.
 We then collect bids from these parties over a period of days or weeks depending on the number or time requirements of the packages sought, comparing the indicative pricing to each party as well as comparing the information to market intelligence available at the time.
 Ideally, after monitoring these indicatives and the market, Cascade will award the specific packages to individual parties.
 Naturally, price is the principle factor; however, Cascade also considers reliability, financial health, past performance, and the party’s share of the overall portfolio so that we ensure party diversity.
 It should be noted that there is always the possibility the lowest market price may be during a period when we are initially gathering the price indicatives; in that situation there is a risk that a sudden price run-up may lead to filling the transaction at the higher end of the bids over time, or delay the acquisition to another time.
-However, the reverse is also true—the initial price indicatives may start high and drop over time allowing us to capture the transaction on the downward swing.
+However, the reverse is also true - the initial price indicatives may start high and drop over time, allowing us to capture the transaction on the downward swing.
 In the end, timing is always a factor as the market cannot be predicted with any certainty.

 GSOC also oversees the Company’s gas supply hedging strategy.
 The Company’s current gas hedging strategy is to hedge 45% of the contracted physical supplies of Year One, 30% of Year Two and 15% of Year Three.
 Depending on market conditions, the strategy allows for the ratchets to increase to 75%, 50% and 30%, respectively, provided current market information supports moving to a higher level.
-Currently, depressed market prices as well as concerns regarding new laws as a result of Dodd-Frank, have significantly reduced the need for financial swaps; the Company’s current strategy is to rely primarily on fixed-priced physical supplies for hedging purposes.
+Currently, depressed market prices, as well as concerns regarding new laws as a result of Dodd-Frank, have significantly reduced the need for financial swaps; the Company’s current strategy is to rely primarily on fixed-priced physical supplies for hedging purposes.

 Cascade’s programmed buying approach has Cascade negotiating with suppliers and/or financial institutions throughout the year, loosely grouped during three specific time periods (Spring, Summer, and Fall).
 Ideally, the periods are designed so that each pricing basin (Sumas, Rockies, AECO) has financial swaps or fixed-priced physical supplies in each of the three buy periods.
-Typically, financial swaps are contracted in amounts in standard blocks of 10,000 dths.
+Typically, financial swaps are contracted in amounts in standard blocks of 10,000 Dths.
 While it is possible to contract for other amounts, deviating from the standard blocks could potentially result in having to pay a premium as it is harder for the financial institution to hedge that odd amount with one of their counterparties.
 As a relatively small LDC, Cascade’s ability to hedge in standard blocks is severely limited.
 Dividing the blocks into numerous smaller or odd sizes would incur increased transactional costs.
 In fact, some trading partners will not even consider executing a transaction that has varying volumes or are of a non-standard size.
 Consequently, Cascade’s procurement and hedging periods are designed with these concerns in mind while trying to ensure that the total notional volume to be contracted is spread as equally as possible across the buy periods.